Top 10 Mobsters of All Time

 Top 3 Reasons

-1. He started off life as a down and out kid who rose to lead what is today known as the Genovese Crime Family.
+1. He started life as a destitute immigrant kid and rose to lead what is today known as the Genovese Crime Family — the most powerful of the Five Families for much of the 20th century.

-3. Despite nearly being killed in a 1957 power move attempt by Vito Genovese, Frank always preferred to swap the gun for a handshake in many of his business dealings.
+3. Despite nearly being killed in a 1957 assassination attempt ordered by Vito Genovese, Costello always preferred to swap the gun for a handshake.
+His preference for diplomacy over violence made him a uniquely effective power broker in the cutthroat world of organised crime.

 4. Meyer Lansky